 1110 N. 4th Ave.

-The Street Department is staffed with four full time employees: A Superintendent, Matt Dekker, Ed Snyder, and Marty Kerns.
-In addition, employees from the Electric, Water and Park Departments all assist during snow events.
+The Street Department is staffed with three full time employees: Street Superintendent Ryan Flaherty, Matt Dekker, and Ed Snyder.
+In addition, employees from the Winterset Utilities and Park Departments all assist during snow events.

 Street Department employees are most known for all of the work they do during snow events.
 In addition to plowing all of the city’s streets and alleys, the street department employees plow and haul away all of the snow from around the famous downtown square around the Madison County Courthouse.
 During just one snow event, they hauled over 270 loads of snow.
 In addition to snow removal, the street department cleans the streets, paints parking lines, cross walks, school crossings, handicap parking, street patching, storm sewer work, storm debris removal, traffic management, and overall maintenance of the transportation infrastructure in the city.